 Acupuncture and Depression

-Acupuncture has become an increasingly popular treatment for a wide variety medical issues.
+Acupuncture has become an increasingly popular treatment for a wide variety of medical issues.
 From back pain to infertility and everything in between, people are now realizing the benefits of this safe and painless procedure.

 Due to its popularity, scientific studies of acupuncture have become more common in recent years.
 There’s a growing body of research that shows just how effective acupuncture can be.